Ex-Michigan gubernatorial candidate sentenced to 2 months behind bars for Capitol riot role

 Kelley spoke at a “Stop the Steal” rally at the state Capitol in Lansing in November 2020, shortly after the presidential election.
 Kelley urged others at the rally to “stand and fight, with the goal of preventing Democrats from stealing the election,” the FBI said.

-After attending Trump’s rally on Jan.
+After attending Trump’s “Stop the Steal” rally on Jan.
 6, he marched to the Capitol and joined a crowd that formed on the West Plaza, where flash bang grenades exploded near him.

 Kelley and other rioters climbed through scaffolding covered by a white tarp.
 Surveillance video captured him tearing the tarp.